-On May 25 the Government updated its Guidance on Working safely during coronavirus, including the section on shops and branches.
+On 25th June the Government updated its Guidance on Working safely during coronavirus, including the section on shops and branches.

 Accompanying the original recovery plan was a suite of guidance for different business settings with specific guides for shops and branches, vehicles and factories, plants and warehouses.
 These have now been updated in the latest Guidance with shops.

 The safety and wellbeing of every retailers’ staff and customers is a top priority.
-Retailers welcome continued government support and clarification to assist managing their workforces.
+Retailers welcome continued government support and clarification to assist in managing their workforces.

-To assist our members and interested parties the BRC has worked with its members and external stakeholders to produce recommendations which will assist retailers to facilitate the introduction of social distancing.
+To assist our members and interested parties the BRC has worked with its members and external stakeholders to produce recommendations that will assist retailers to facilitate the introduction of social distancing.
 These recommendations cover two areas:

 WAREHOUSE AND DISTRIBUTION SETTINGS

 Fundamental to the provision of online retail and those with stores still open are the colleagues working in warehouses, distribution areas , and logistics and supply chains.

 To assist businesses in reopening, BRC has worked with USDAW to agree on practical recommendations for businesses to consider.